 2009 - Saint Alphonsa Birth Centenary | Commemorative Coin

-The 2nd commemorative coin for the year 2009 was released to mark the Birth Centenary of Saint Alphonsa.
+The 2nd commemorative coin of 2009 was released to mark the Birth Centenary of Saint Alphonsa.

 Release Function: